The Ross Institute for Trauma

 The program is under the direction of Colin A. Ross, M.D., an internationally renowned clinician, speaker, researcher and author.

 The program is based on the “Trauma Model” developed by Dr. Ross.
 This model emphasizes the effects of trauma as multiple symptoms and addictions expressed by multiple diagnoses.

-- The Trauma Model recognizes that human personality is composed of different elements or ego states that shape individual thought and behavior.
-Unresolved trauma and attachment conflicts interrupt this normal psychological structure.
-As a result, the mind maintains an unhealthy fragmentation of thought, feeling, memory, and perception manifested as extensive comorbidity.
+The Trauma Model recognizes that human personality is composed of different elements that shape individual thought and behavior.
+Unresolved trauma interrupts this normal psychological structure, resulting in unhealthy fragmentation of thought, feeling, memory and perception.

-- The Trauma Program does not utilize regressive treatment modalities such as focusing on the retrieval of repressed memories.
-The treatment team members work collaboratively utilizing a multidisciplinary focus to ensure an integrated approach emphasizing acute stabilization, improved affect regulation, and increased
+The Ross Institute for Trauma does not utilize ineffective regressive treatment modalities, such as focusing on the retrieval of repressed memories.
+Instead, treatment team members work collaboratively utilizing a multidisciplinary focus to ensure an integrated approach emphasizing acute stabilization, improved emotional regulation and increased ego strength.

-The Ross Institute Trauma Program treats all diagnoses related to unresolved trauma and attachment issues.
+The Ross Institute Trauma Program treats all diagnoses related to unresolved trauma and attachment issues, including: